celebiancom/event-emitter/README.md

-# event-emitter
+# Event Emitter (event-emitter)

 A simple Event Emitter for JavaScript with channels and subscribe/unsubscribe functionality.
+You can get this package from [npmjs](https://www.npmjs.com/package/@celebiancom/event-emitter).

 # Brought to you by Celebian.com which you can visit at https://celebian.com